Briefing Note Summary

-The Bruce Highway – Over the past decade, the Bruce Highway has consistently been rated one of Australia’s highest risk roads.
+Over the past decade, the Bruce Highway has consistently been rated one of Australia’s highest risk roads.
 In 2016 the highway accounted for 17% of national casualty crashes on only 7.5% of the entire national network.
-On the 299 km section between Cairns and Townsville, which carries an estimated 17,250 vehicles per day, in the five years to 2020 there were 604 casualty crashes and 33 fatalities3.
-The mostly single carriageway is slow, dangerous, and is often closed during flooding
+On the 299km section between Cairns and Townsville, which carries an estimated 17,250 vehicles per day, in the five years to 2020 there were 604 casualty crashes and 33 fatalities3.
+The mostly single carriageway is slow, dangerous, and often closed during flooding.

 The Cairns Arterial Road network has been underfunded for many years in terms of capacity upgrades, with residential and industrial land development outpacing road project investments.

-A number of significant investments have been announced that will continue to address safety and efficiency challenges on the TNQ road network.
-To address the critical congestion and safety issues faced on the road transport network, it is essential that key projects be commenced as soon as possible.
+A number of significant investments announced to address safety and efficiency challenges on the TNQ road network must be commenced as soon as possible.

-- Bruce Highway, Cairns to Townsville: Develop a strategic transport plan for the Bruce Highway which links northern Australia’s two largest centres, Cairns and Townsville.
+Develop a strategic transport plan for the Bruce Highway, which links northern Australia’s two largest centres, Cairns and Townsville.